jonathantopf/Mayaseed/_posts/2013-12-10-autotranslating_materials.md

     Maya Lambert.translucence --|

->Note: This interpretation may be modified by export modifiers such as ms_transparrency_is_alpha, this will cause Maya material transparrency to be interpreted as alpha rather than transparrency.
+>Note: This interpretation may be modified by export modifiers such as ms_transparency_is_alpha, this will cause Maya material transparency to be interpreted as alpha rather than transparency.

 mayaseed will then translate these attributes to an appleseed material network that looks like this: